openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 ## Custom test structure

-Each feature within the `custom-tests.yaml` may either be a string or an object with the following properties:
+Each feature may either be a string or an object with the following properties:

 - `__base`: Base code used across this test and every subfeature's test
 - `__test`: Code used specifically for that test (does not bubble down to subtests)